-AILG have had extensive engagement over the last number of years with the Departments, National Emergency Management Directorate and Met Éireann who have provided briefings to councillors on the local authority response to severe weather events and mitigation of severe climate events.
-As well as working with the CARO offices on the roll-out of their training programme, AILG have also delivered a comprehensive training programme with the Office of the Planning Regulator and Department of the Environment, Climate and Communications on the development plan review process to include areas such as de-carbonisation, focusing on the implementation of national climate policy and the roll-out of new energy sources and active travel, including innovative development plan practice and wider local authority led enablers to promote public transport, walking and cycling.
-AILG have also just delivered a training module for councillors on local government and the Sustainable Development Goals (SDGs).
-It is important that elected members and local authorities embed the SDGs in their County and City Development Plans, Corporate Plans, Local Area Plans and Local Economic and Community Plans.
-Councillors must also ensure that the SDGs are integral to council policy development across all departments.
-AILG has also engaged extensively and participated on the advisory body on the Marine Planning and Development Bill and also currently participate on the advisory body on the new National Waste and Circular Economy Action Plan.
+AILG have had extensive engagement over the last number of years with the Departments, National Emergency Management Directorate and Met Éireann who have provided briefings to Councillors on the local authority response to severe weather events and mitigation of severe climate events.
+As well as working with the CARO offices on the roll-out of their training programme, AILG have also delivered a comprehensive training programme with the Office of the Planning Regulator Department of the Environment, Climate and Communications.
+The training focused on the development plan review process, covering such decarbonisation, areas as the implementation of national climate policy, and the adoption of new energy sources and active travel.
+It also highlighted innovative practices in development planning and local authority initiatives to promote public transport, walking, and cycling.
+AILG has recently delivered a training module for our members on local government and the sustainable development goals.
+It is important that our members and local authorities embed the SDGs in their County and City Development Plans, Corporate Plans, Local Area Plans and Local Economic and Community Plans.
+Our members must also ensure that the SDGs are integral to Council policy development across all departments.
+AILG has also engaged extensively and participated on the advisory body on the Marine Planning and Development Bill and also currently participates on the advisory body on the new National Waste and Circular Economy Action Plan.